SHARE

 Challenges and Misconceptions About Income Limits

-Another common misconception is that the income limit applies to everyone in the household.
-In reality, only the borrowers listed on the loan application are subject to the income limit—unless additional household income is needed to qualify.
-This distinction can be a game-changer for multi-generational households or those with part-time earners.
+Borrowers frequently misunderstand how income limits work.
+A common myth is that the entire household’s income always applies.
+In reality, only the applicants listed on the loan are subject to the limit, unless additional household income is needed to qualify.
+This distinction is vital for multi-generational families where not every member is a borrower.

 How Premier Mortgage Associates Helps Navigate These Limits